-Branches may define AMI parameters and/or other branches.
-A branch which contains one or more sub-branches may only contain the (Description <string>) leaf in addition to the sub-branches.
-Each sub-branch of a branch must have a unique name.
+Nodes may define AMI parameters and/or other nodes.
+A node which contains one or more sub-nodes may only contain the (Description <string>) leaf in addition to the sub-nodes.
+Each sub-node of a node must have a unique name.

-All AMI parameter branches shall contain leaf entries formatted as follows:
+All AMI parameter nodes shall contain leaf entries formatted as follows:

 (parameter_name